-An anal fistula is an abnormal connection from just inside the anal canal usually extending to the skin overlying the buttock.
+An anal fistula is an abnormal passageway from the anal canal to the skin of the buttock.
 It is a common consequence of a perianal abscess.

-Definitive repair of a fistula can be difficult, as one must balance healing with the preservation of normal sphincter muscle function (those muscles which allow you to control your bowel motions or wind until a convenient time).
+The repair of a fistula can be challenging, as it is important to protect and preserve normal sphincter muscle function (those muscles which allow you to control your bowel motions or wind).

-Operations that preserve muscle function need to be tailored to an individual patients specific circumstances, but possible operations include: anal fistula plug (see video below) fistula clip, ligation of intersphincteric fistula tract (LIFT), a rectal advancement flap (MAF/ERAF) and more.
+Operations that preserve muscle function need to be tailored to an individual patients specific circumstances, and your colorectal surgeon will discuss the possible treatments.
+Possible options include an anal fistula plug (see video below) fistula clip, ligation of intersphincteric fistula tract (LIFT), a rectal advancement flap (MAF/ERAF) and more.

 Dr Morris has a special interest in anal fistulas.
 In your consultation about your fistula, you will receive a simple explanation of the problem, and the commencement of an individualised strategy to work to achieve healing with minimisation of risks.